sunilkumar2170/AMRIT/README.md

 **AMRIT** (Accessible Medical Records via Integrated Technologies) is an open-source digital health platform developed by **Piramal Swasthya Management and Research Institute (PSMRI)** to advance accessible primary healthcare in India.
 This repository is the central hub for community-driven enhancements, issue tracking, and collaboration, inviting developers and healthcare enthusiasts alike to contribute to AMRIT's growth.
 Together, we’re building a scalable, interoperable healthcare solution aimed at transforming primary care for millions.

-## 🚀 Getting Started

-Excited to get involved?
-Check out the resources below to dive right in:

-- **[JIRA for Issue Tracking and Management](https://support.piramalfoundation.org/jira/projects/AMM/issues)**: Find user stories, upcoming features and bugs that are actively getting worked on by PSMRI.
-- **[Confluence for Product Documentation](https://pmp.piramalswasthya.org/confluence/display/AMRIT)**: Access detailed product documentation and learn more about AMRIT’s features.
-- **[Developer Documentation](https://piramal-swasthya.gitbook.io/amrit)**: Step-by-step setup and development guides to get you started.

 ## 📦 Repositories

 Below is the list of AMRIT's UI and API repositories with details: